adamggrim/Moonbeam/README.md

 ## Variations

 `Moonbeam` offers two slider thumb styles—capsule and circle.

-For capsules, you can customize by width and height, and for circles, you can customize by width.
+For capsules, you can customize by width and height:

+For circles, you can customize by width:

 ## Example